This article describes the JIRA integration for Meisterplan and how to set up and use the JIRA connector required for this feature.

 Case 1 - Schedule Starting at a Given Point in Time

-If allocations are imported from JIRA issues from one of the ESTIMATE, ESTIMATE_SUM or STORYPOINTS fields (see Settings below), it can be inferred that the imported schedule starts at a given point in time.
+If allocations are imported from JIRA issues from one of the ESTIMATE, ESTIMATE_SUM or STORYPOINTS fields (see Settings (Import Configuration XML File) section below), it can be inferred that the imported schedule starts at a given point in time.
 The allocations imported via one of the three fields don't change with time.
 Therefore, when one of the three fields is used, a start date should also be set in the configuration xml file.
 When importing story points, a conversion rate also needs to be specified via the velocity item.